mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/intervals/index.md

     "coldstart_gcp_scatter"
     "Cold and warm latency as a function of interval between two subsequent requests" >}}

-Google tends to keep an instance for long time: most instances survive 5 hours of inactivity.
+Google stopped keeping idle instances for many hours, as they used to do: only 40% of instances survive 20 minutes of inactivity and only 15% survive one hour.

 The points of cold starts look pretty random.
 Most probably, Google makes the decision based on the current demand/supply ratio in the given resource pool.